ankrh/BPM-Matlab/README.md

  3. Parabolic graded index disk
  4. GRIN lens focusing in both x and y
  5. GRIN lens focusing only in y.
+- `P.n`
+This is an alternative way of defining the refractive index to `P.shapes`.
+One one of P.n and P.shapes may be defined.
+When using P.n, the user may set it to either (a) a struct containing 3 fields definining the initial refractive index or (b) a function handle to calculate an initial refractive index as a function of x and y.
+In the struct version, the `n` field is the complex (or real) refractive index matrix, and the `Lx` and `Ly` fields describe the side lengths of the provided n matrix.
+In the case of a struct, the provided refractive index will be adapted to the new grid using the `interpn` function.
+In the function version, the function should be defined at the end of the model file and take `X`, `Y`, `n_background` and `nParameters` as inputs and provide the complex refractive index as output. `X` and `Y` are the physical locations of the pixels, while `nParameters` is a cell array that can optionally pass additional arguments to the function.
 - `P.E`
-The user may choose either (a) a struct containing 3 fields definining the initial E-field or (b) a function handle to calculate an initial E-field as a function of x and y.
+Defined very similarly to P.n, for this input the user may likewise choose either (a) a struct containing 3 fields definining the initial E-field or (b) a function handle to calculate an initial E-field as a function of x and y.
-In the struct version, the 'field' field is the complex E-field matrix, and the `Lx` and `Ly` fields describe the side lengths of the provided E matrix.
-In the case of a struct, the provided E-field will be adapted to the new grid using the `interp2` function.
+In the struct version, the `field` field is the complex E-field matrix, and the `Lx` and `Ly` fields describe the side lengths of the provided E matrix.
+In the case of a struct, the provided E-field will be adapted to the new grid using the `interpn` function.
+This input method is compatible with the output of the `findModes` function described below, you can for example write `P.E = P.modes(3)` to inject the E-field corresponding to hird found mode.
 In the function version, the function should be defined at the end of the model file and take `X`, `Y` and `Eparameters` as inputs and provide the complex E field as output. `X` and `Y` are the physical locations of the pixels, while `Eparameters` is a cell array that can optionally pass additional arguments to the function.

 #### Advanced parameters
 ##### Bending, Tapering, Twisting
-THe fibres can be bent, tapered and twisted as follows:
+The fibres can be bent, tapered and twisted as follows:

 - `P.taperScaling`
 The ratio of the width of the structure at the end of the segment to the width at the beginning of the segment.